Skip to main content

 You must designate the New York county where your LLC's principal office will be located.
 This county designation is critically important because it determines:

 Publication County: You'll be required to publish your LLC formation notice in newspapers designated by that county's clerk.
-Publication costs vary dramatically by county—from $150 in Albany to over $2,000 in Manhattan.
+Publication costs vary dramatically by county.

 Service of Process Address: This is the address where legal documents (like lawsuits) will be served.
 It must be a New York address and will appear on your Articles of Organization.